Silvenga/silvenga.com/src/posts/archive/power-ghost-with-upstart.md

+---
-Title: Power Ghost with Upstart
+title: Power Ghost with Upstart
-Published: 27 Mar 14
+date: 2014-03-27
-Description: Using Upstart to manage a Ghost instance.
+description: Using Upstart to manage a Ghost instance.
 ---

 ![Upstart Logo](/content/images/2014/Mar/upstart80.png)

 ### Introduction

 I hate init scripts.
 I simply hate them.
 They are great, highly customisable scripts that are massively used and horrible to create.
 When I first set up my Ghost blog (migrating from the php Wordpress) I used the provided init scripts to start my Ghost installation.

 This work well until I started using Node.js for my other projects.
 Whenever I would make changes to my Ghost installation I would have to restart to recompile those changes.
 When I used the Ghost init script to restart my blog I would kill every other Node.js process on my server.
 My API would break in appearingly random times.
 It took me a while to figure out the problem, but as soon as I did I had to make a solution.

 Simply the init script was not designed for parallel Node.js use.
 I was going to rewrite the script, but then realized why should I subject myself to the torture of init scripts when Ubuntu has native support for [Upstart](https://en.wikipedia.org/wiki/Upstart)?

 Below is the Ghost init script simplified as an Upstart script.

 ### My Solution

  <code data-gist-id="9716678"></code>

 ### Installation

 Copy the script into the `/etc/init/` directory (where Upstart reads its configurations on startup).
 Make sure the file is called `ghost.conf`.
 The script is *not* executed so do not add the execution flag like in a normal init scripts.

 Make sure to modify the path variable to point to your Ghost installation folder.
 Also ensure that `uid` and `gid` are changed to the correct users that your want Node.js to run under (the current are default for the Apache process in Ubuntu)

 To start and stop is done with the following self explanatory commands.

 ```bash
 service ghost stop